 you have put all things under his feet,

-David brings out an amazing point in Psalm 8.
-The Lord is majestic and yet he cares for us and has set man as his objects of affection.
-The earth is but a tiny part of this world system and we are minuscule, yet like David says the Lord is mindful of us and cares for us.
+David brings out an excellent point in Psalm 8.
+The Lord is majestic, and yet he cares for us and has set man as his objects of affection.
+The earth is but a tiny part of this world system, and we are minuscule, yet as David says, the Lord is mindful of us and cares for us.
 He created the world for us, sent his son to die for us, and pay the price for our sins.
 He is even now creating heaven where we will reign with him forever.

 We find the hope of Christmas by remembering what God did in creation, tracing the story through Jesus’ birth, and looking ahead to His second coming.
 Regardless of how difficult this year has been, we need to get our focus off ourselves and on eternity.
-Remembering the past and looking ahead to the future is exactly how to find the hope of Christmas.
-After all, He has created and done for us, we can light the purple candle of hope, keep our eyes on heaven, and enjoy the flickering flame.
+We will find the hope of Christmas precisely by remembering the past and looking ahead to the future.
+After all He has created and done for us, we can light the purple candle of hope, keep our eyes on heaven, and enjoy the flickering flame.